dushyantss/leave-management/docs/planning.md

 * AUTH
     * CRUD - admin
     * CRU - requester - Cannot set status when creating.
 Can update only if status is pending, can update reason and leave durations completely, but can only update status from pending to rescinded.
-    * RU - direct_approver - but can only update one attribute, the status, and that too only from pending to rejected, pending to approved and approved to reversed
+    * RU - approver - but can only update one attribute, the status, and that too only from pending to rejected, pending to approved and approved to reversed

 ## LeaveDuration
 * A dumb model just holding attributes.
 * Leaves handles all the CRUD for this model.
 If accessed from other places, only read should be allowed and that too will mostly be based on the status of the Leave.
 * AUTH
-    * CRUD - admin, direct_approver BUT ONLY THROUGH Leave
+    * CRUD - admin, approver BUT ONLY THROUGH Leave
     * R - requester of Leave BUT ONLY THROUGH Leave

 ## LeaveEarning
 * All the system generated and admin created leaves for a user are stored here.
 * AUTH
     * CRUD - admin
-    * R - requester of leave, direct_approver
+    * R - requester of leave, approver

 ## LeaveConsumption
 * This will hold all the consumption entries for leave earnings and in which leave were they consumed.
 * This will be required in the calculation of the available leaves.
-* AUTH - R - admin, direct_approver, requester of leave
+* AUTH - R - admin, approver, requester of leave

 ## OptionalHoliday
 * Basic table to hold required data for optional holidays.